ok-ryoko/turret/README.md

 ## License

-Turret is free and open source software dual-licensed under the [MIT license] and [Apache 2.0 license].
+Turret is free and open source software licensed under the [Apache 2.0 license].

 ## Acknowledgements